BCLibraries/bcbento-client/README.md

  `create-react-app` provides support for ES6 syntax plus [a number of other Javascript features](https://facebook.github.io/create-react-app/docs/supported-browsers-features).

 All modern browsers are supported.
+Support for IE11 is provided by a polyfill.

 ## Scripts